Rugby-England's Mitchell, May and Curry start against Argentina | Sports-Games

 Rugby-England's Mitchell, May and Curry start against Argentina

-England's Alex Mitchell and Jonny May, both left out of the initial World Cup squad, have been named in the starting team to face Argentina on Saturday, along with flanker Tom Curry, who has not played a game in over three months.
-Mitchell, who was called up after injury ruled out Jack van Poortvliet, starts at scrumhalf in what looks like a move by coach Steve Borthwick to inject pace and urgency into England's attack after their dire warm-up campaign.
+England's Alex Mitchell and Jonny May, who were both left out of the initial World Cup squad, have been named in the starting team to face Argentina on Saturday, along with flanker Tom Curry, who has not played a game in over three months.
+Mitchell, who was called up to the squad only after injury ruled out Jack van Poortvliet, starts at scrumhalf in what looks like a move by coach Steve Borthwick to inject some pace and urgency into England's attack after their dire warm-up campaign.

 Mitchell, who was called up

-after injury ruled out Jack van Poortvliet, starts at scrumhalf in what looks like a move by coach Steve Borthwick to inject pace and urgency into England's attack after their dire warm-up campaign.
-He has six caps but this will be only his second start after last month's Fiji defeat.
+to the squad only after injury ruled out Jack van Poortvliet, starts at scrumhalf in what looks like a move by coach Steve Borthwick to inject some pace and urgency into England's attack after their dire warm-up campaign.
+He has six caps but this will be only his second start.

 May, another late addition after Anthony Watson's injury, starts at right wing, with Elliot Daly on the left in the team announced on Thursday.
 Curry, one of the stars of England’s run to the final four years ago, returns at openside flanker having overcome a series of injuries.